 When personal data is longer required, employees must ensure it is destroyed.
-This will be done in accordance with the school document retention policy, which states how long particular documents should be kept, and how they should be destroyed.
+This will be done in accordance with the school data retention policy, which states how long particular documents should be kept, and how they should be destroyed.

-Copies of the Data Retention Policy can be obtained by contacting Karen Kean at admin@st-marks.islington.sch.uk
+Copies of the Data Retention Policy can be obtained by contacting the Admin & Finance Manager at admin@st-marks.islington.sch.uk